ByteJoseph/ByteJoseph/README.md

 # Hi there 👋 I am Joseph Joseph
-#### Fun Fact: I’m the guy who wrote about Bun.js on the front page of Microsoft’s official TypeScript website.
+#### Fun Fact: I’m the guy who wrote a sentence about Bun.js on the front page of Microsoft’s official TypeScript website when I was just 18
 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=ByteJoseph&layout=donut&hide=html,lua)](https://github.com/anuraghazra/github-readme-stats)
 <!--
 **ByteJoseph/ByteJoseph** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.